 In addition to the possible mitigation fees, there are usually impact fees associated with building a new residential home.
 This fee is usually separate from any fees you would pay the developer or builder.
 These fees help the municipality pay for schools, infrastructure, and other public costs that adding another household would mean to the community.
 The impact fees are not usually less than $1,000 and can skyrocket to over $100,000.
 These extremely high fees are often added in areas to discourage development.
 The average impact fee is about $12,000 as noted in a 2010 study.

 Depending on how far away your vacant land is from the nearest utility line hookup, you will have to pay to extend the utility lines to the property.
 This may cost anywhere from $25 to $100 or more per foot from the nearest line to your property.
 The average width of a building lot is about 80 feet, so if your property is in the middle of the block, this could be extremely expensive.
 Also keep in mind that line extension costs usually do not include the hookup fee, which connects the building to the utility line extension.

 If you do not have utility lines in the area, that means you will have to set up a well and septic system.
 The well will have to be drilled in the correct place to leave enough room for the septic system.
 The septic system will need to have studies done to make sure the flow is far enough away from the building and the well, and also other surrounding properties.
 The installer will also have to develop plans and install the system.
 If they do this incorrectly, you will have to have the system dug up and redone.

-Before you buy vacant land in Philadelphia, or PA in general, make sure you research all of these associated fees.
+Before you buy vacant land in Nationwide, or in general, make sure you research all of these associated fees.
 Depending on the exact location, these extra fees may make your diamond in the rough vacant land a little less shiny.